dabapps/django-readers/README.md

 ## Motivation

 Django common practices encourage a "fat models" approach.
 That is: most of the business logic of the application goes in the model layer (on the models themselves, or on custom managers or querysets).
-This is a bad idea for several reasons:
+This is often a bad idea for several reasons:

 First, it goes against the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
 Models are *already* responsible for mapping between your database tables and your application code and back again.
 This mapping is a highly complex task, and that's quite enough for one set of classes to be responsible for.

-Second, is is bad for code organisation, particularly in larger projects.
+Second, it is bad for code organisation, particularly in larger projects.
 Your `models.py` becomes a trash pile onto which all business logic is dumped.
-Models grow to thousands of lines of code.
+Models and querysets grow to thousands of lines of code.
 The API surface area for each model becomes huge, and this entire surface is available to any part of your application that imports the model.

 Third and worst, often model methods themselves perform queries against other models.
 This is a disaster for application performance, leading to inefficient query patterns that can be very difficult to fix.
-When they are fixed (through judicious use of `select_related` and `prefetch_related` on the queryset), the model methods become tightly bound to the precise way that the query is built, resulting in unpredictable and brittle code.
+When they _are_ fixed (through judicious use of `select_related` and `prefetch_related` on the queryset), the model methods become tightly bound to the precise way that the query is built, resulting in unpredictable and brittle code.

 **`djunc` encourages you to instead structure your code around plain *functions* rather than methods on classes.
 You can put these functions wherever you like in your codebase.
 Complex business logic is built by composing and combining these functions.**